-Since the first group of Americans officially visited the People’s Republic of China more than four decades ago, U.S.-China relations have evolved dramatically and in almost every conceivable aspect.
-Increased interaction in educational, cultural, economic, and political realms, along with growing interdependencies of all kinds, has created a more productive and dynamic relationship.
-As each country grapples with how to adapt and manage the relationship, each must cultivate and train new stewards for this responsibility.
+Since the normalization of relations over four decades ago, U.S.-China relations have evolved dramatically, with increased interaction in fields such as education, culture, trade, and politics.
+As each country grapples with how to manage the relationship, each must cultivate and train new stewards for this responsibility.

-Over recent years the situation in the United States has improved.
-As U.S. interests in Asia have grown, initiatives encouraging study abroad and people-to-people exchange with China have likewise increased.
-Ever-greater numbers of Americans have traveled to Greater China to study and work, returning to the United States with both Chinese-language skills and the sort of insights that can only be gained from navigating day-to-day life in mainland China, Hong Kong, and Taiwan.
+As U.S. interests in Asia have grown, initiatives encouraging study abroad and people-to-people exchange with China have proliferated.
+Hundreds of thousands of Americans have traveled to Mainland China, Taiwan, and other Chinese-speaking societies to study and work, returning to the United States with both Chinese-language skills and the sort of insights that can only be gained from navigating day-to-day life in another culture.

 Both major U.S. political parties agree that deeper engagement with the Asia-Pacific is essential for the United States’ future prosperity, peace, and security.
-Harnessing the expertise of Chinese-speaking Americans with experience studying and living in Greater China is key to the success of that endeavor.
+Harnessing the expertise of bilingual Americans with experience studying and living in Chinese-speaking societies is key to the success of that endeavor.
 It is our belief that fostering this broad and diverse talent pool should be a national priority.

 Having already spent considerable time, effort, and resources to develop professional Chinese language skills, returnees face the daunting challenge of maintaining these skills as they embark on diverse and demanding careers.
 Unfortunately, the demands of the workweek often overwhelm individuals’ best intentions to maintain language fluency and their skills rapidly deteriorate to the point of Chinese becoming something they “used to know.”

-Although the United States urgently needs their expertise, these American returnees have found little external support for their efforts to further develop their Chinese-language skills, deepen their knowledge of policy issues related to Greater China, and build careers in which they can continue to hone and apply their expertise.
+Although the United States urgently needs their expertise, these American returnees need support for their efforts to further develop their Chinese-language skills, deepen their knowledge of policy issues related to Asia, and build careers in which they can continue to hone and apply their expertise.

 The American Mandarin Society (AMS), a nonpartisan, nonprofit 501(c)(3) organization founded in 2011, is dedicated to filling that need.